dongskyler/vaniquery/CONTRIBUTING.md

   ```
 - Add this command-line app (vaniquery is a command-line app) to your machine for development and testing:
   ```
-  npm install -g .
+  yarn dev-i
   ```
-- Run script `vaniquery --version` in your terminal.
+- Run command `vaniquery --version` in your terminal.
 If you see a version number, that means the app has been installed correctly.
+- Run command `yarn start:dev` to produce a production build (in `./build/`) and automatically recompiles when you make changes in `./src/` directory.
+- Run command `yarn test` to run preset tests on `./build/`.

 --